 - Fewest tantrums as possible

 - Potty train him/her as quickly as possible

-Let’s review six toilet training methods to find the pros and cons of each so your child will find potty training success as soon as possible!
+Let’s review six toilet training methods to find the pros and cons of each so you can pick the best potty training method and your child will find potty training success as soon as possible!

 The Timer Method